Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 - This season, Boston has won 52 out of the 73 games, or 71.2%, in which it has been favored.

-- The oddsmakers' moneyline implies a 80% chance of a victory for the Celtics.
+- The bookmakers' moneyline implies a 85.7% chance of a victory for the Celtics.

 Hawks Betting Records & Stats

-- The average over/under for Atlanta's contests this season is 236.6, 6.1 more points than this game's total.
+- The average over/under for Atlanta's matchups this season is 236.6, 7.1 more points than this game's total.

-- The Hawks have won in 12, or 35.3%, of the 34 contests they have been named as odds-on underdogs in this year.
+- The Hawks have been underdogs in 34 games this season and have come away with the win 12 times (35.3%) in those contests.

-- Atlanta has not won as an underdog of +310 or more on the moneyline this season in two games with those odds or longer.
+- Atlanta has not entered a game this season with longer moneyline odds than +425.

-- The moneyline set for this matchup implies Atlanta has a 24.4% chance of walking away with the win.
+- Atlanta has an implied victory probability of 19% according to the moneyline set for this matchup.

 Celtics vs. Hawks Over/Under Stats (Regular Season)